Charles Edward Johnston1

 F, #12919, d.
 26 June 1537

-Elizabeth Scrope was the daughter of Sir Richard Scrope and Eleanor Washbourne.1 She married Sir William de Beaumont, 2nd Viscount Beaumont, son of Sir John de Beaumont, 1st Viscount Beaumont and Elizabeth Phelip, on 24 April 1486.1 She married, secondly, John de Vere, 13th Earl of Oxford, son of John de Vere, 12th Earl of Oxford and Elizabeth Howard, between 28 November 1508 and 10 April 1509.2,3 She died on 26 June 1537.2 She was buried at Wivenhoe, Essex, England.2 Her will (dated 30 May 1537) was probated on 6 November 1537.3
+Elizabeth Scrope was the daughter of Sir Richard Scrope and Eleanor Washbourne.1 She married William de Beaumont, 2nd Viscount Beaumont, son of John de Beaumont, 1st Viscount Beaumont and Elizabeth Phelip, on 24 April 1486.1 She married, secondly, John de Vere, 13th Earl of Oxford, son of John de Vere, 12th Earl of Oxford and Elizabeth Howard, between 28 November 1508 and 10 April 1509.2,3 She died on 26 June 1537.2 She was buried at Wivenhoe, Essex, EnglandG.2 Her will was proven (by probate) on 6 November 1537.3

 Citations